Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Admission-Encounter-comments.md

 ## Overall discussion
 The Xt-EHR Encounter model apparently has a broader scope, including the scope of both Admission and Contact zibs.
 The Xt-EHR model and the zib can both be used for both past admissions and planned admissions.
 However, only the Xt-EHR models actual and planned start and end dates separately.
-The Xt-EHR model id layered: an encounter can be part of an encounter.
+The Xt-EHR model is layered: an encounter can be part of an encounter.

 | zib                                                               | xtehr                                          | type_zib   | type_xtehr             | card._zib   | card._xtehr   |